arijitdeb1/spring-security-6/security-CORS/README.md

  #### _<ins>Testing CORS integration with a REST client</ins>_

   1. Pull the _`RestClient`_ application present in the same Git repository.
-  2. Change the username/password in portal.js
+  2. Change the username/password in portal.js as below

         "Authorization": "Basic " + btoa("<USRNAME>" + ":" + "<PASSWORD>")

-  3. Start the RestClient application at localhost:8090 and click the button.
+  3. Start the _`RestClient`_ application at localhost:8090 and click the button.
   4. Comment/Uncomment the CORS integration in the _`SecurityFilterChain`_ configuration in _`ApiSecuritConfig`_ of _`security-CORS`_ application to test CORS in action .